corewater95/labs/Lab02/Lab02.md

 For each, write the command used or answer the question posed.

 1.addgroup crew
-2.usermod -a- g sudo mu
+2.usermod -a -g sudo mu
 usermod -a -g sudo ubuntu
 3.chgrp crew DirA
 4.su mu